Manisstha/Project-1/README.md

-Overview
+**Overview**

 Circle is a modern and responsive website designed for Circle.
 The website showcases recent projects, client testimonials, and service offerings, along with an easy-to-use contact form for inquiries.

-Features:

 **Homepage**
 Introduction to Circle